wangjkevin/picobot-plus-plus/README.md

 ## How to Run

-To run Picobot++, simply clone the respository using `git clone` and open up the `html` file.
+To run Picobot++, simply clone the repository using `git clone` and open up the `html` file.
 We hope you'll have fun guiding Picobot through even weirder, more bizarre worlds! 🎉

 _🙌 Many thanks to Prof. Zachary Dodds and many others for the original implementation of Picobot! 🙌_